KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/2add.md

 cocktails.txt
    ```

 1. Oops!
-We meant to say "My favorite **cocktail** is" in _cocktails.txt_.
+We meant to add some text to the file.
+It should say "My favorite cocktail is " in _cocktails.txt_.
 We need to fix that.
-You can use any text editor you want to edit the sentence.
-Make the change an save the file.
+You can use any text editor you want to add the text.
+Make the change and save the file.
    {% hint style='info' %}
 This is a good opportunity to practice your vim skills.
 Type `vim cocktails.txt` <i class="fa fa-share fa-rotate-180"></i> to launch vim.
-Type `i` for insert and make your change.
-Type `Esc` and then type `:wq`.
+Type `i` for insert and add the text.
+When complete, type `Esc` and then type `:wq`.
 Press `Enter` to save your file.

-Chromebook users - use the built in text editor to make your change.
+Chromebook users - use the built in text editor to make your changes.
    {% endhint %}

 1. Check the git status in the terminal and take a look at GitKraken.
 Your terminal should look like this.
 What?!